-Respondents were asked how safe they felt in their building and going outside alone.
-The chart below shows what percentage of people said they felt "very safe" or "mostly" safe.
+Respondents were asked how safe they felt in their development.
+The charts below show what percentage of residents said they felt very safe, mostly safe, somewhat safe, or not safe at all in their development in the last 12 months.